 Building with the released vintage toys could be done with LeoCAD.

-(LeoCAD works on Windows, Lunix & macOS.)
+(LeoCAD works on Windows, Linux & macOS.)

 For using the vintage toys library, the ‘standard’ LeoCAD library basically needs to be replaced with this vintage toys library.
 That’s what this article is about.